tonaljs/tonal/packages/mode/README.md

 - name: the mode name
 - aliases: alternative mode names
 - modeNum: the mode number (0...7)
-- pcset: the pcset number
+- mode: the mode number
 - alt: the alterations
 - triad: the triad chord type
 - seventh: the seventh chord type